Skip to Content

 Common boas are great for beginners with gentle handling techniques.

 When adopting a boa constrictor, it’s essential to recognize the signs of aggression, such as a gaping mouth and a tight S coil, which can indicate the snake feels threatened, as explained in more detail about aggressive boa constrictor behavior.
+When looking to adopt a new pet, it’s essential to research common boa constrictor health issues, such as respiratory infections and parasites.
 Monitor for any signs of boa constrictor aggression or health problems before adoption.

 Boa Constrictor Subspecies